 Participants in the Danbury Dance Initiative include leading educators, social service agencies, funders, and dance professionals.
 The program receives support from the Savings Bank of Danbury, Union Savings Bank, and the Danbury Cultural Commission.
-Connecticut Ballet made its first self-presented appearance at Danbury High School on Oct.
+Connecticut Ballet made its first appearance at Danbury High School on Oct.
 26, 2007, featuring the full-length Sleeping Beauty.
 Connecticut Ballet is a proud member of the Cultural Alliance of Western Connecticut (www.artswesternct.org).

 In 2009, the company initiated a scholarship named in memory of original Danbury Dance Initiative task force member, local dancer, choreographer, and WCSU faculty member Khalda Logan and an annual benefit performance to raise funds for distribution to talented middle and high school students from Danbury Public Schools.
 Special thanks to Khalda's husband, Michael Eaton, and her family for their continuing support.
 Partner schools include 5678!
-Dance Arts, Monroe Dance Academy, Ridgefield Conservatory of Dance, Fineline Theatre Arts, Academy of Dance, Darien Dance Center, and Vitti's Dance Studio.
+Dance Arts, Monroe Dance Academy, Ridgefield Conservatory of Dance, Fineline Theatre Arts, Academy of Dance, SAS School of Dance, Darien Dance Center, and Vitti's Dance Studio.